 TransEnterix, Inc. (the "Company") is a medical device company that is pioneering the use of robotics to improve minimally invasive surgery by addressing the clinical challenges associated with current laparoscopic and robotic options.
-The Company is focused on the commercialization and further development of its SenhanceTM Surgical Robotic System (formerly known as the ALF-X ® Surgical Robotic System) (the "Senhance System"), a multi-port robotic system that brings the advantages of robotic surgery to patients while enabling surgeons with innovative technology.
+The Company is focused on the commercialization of its SenhanceTM Surgical Robotic System (the "Senhance System"), a multi-port robotic system that brings the advantages of robotic surgery to patients while enabling surgeons with innovative technology such as haptic feedback and eye sensing camera control.
 The Company also developed the SurgiBotTM System, a single-port, robotically enhanced laparoscopic surgical platform.
-The Senhance System has been granted a CE Mark in Europe for laparoscopic abdominal and pelvic surgery, as well as limited thoracic operations excluding cardiac and vascular surgery, but is not available for sale in the U.S. The SurgiBot System is not available for sale in any market.
+The Senhance System has been granted a CE Mark in Europe for laparoscopic abdominal and pelvic surgery, as well as limited thoracic operations excluding cardiac and vascular surgery.
+In April 2017, the Company submitted a 510(k) application to the FDA for the Senhance System.
+On October 13, 2017, the Company received Section 510(k) clearance from the FDA for use in laparoscopic colorectal and gynecologic surgery.
+The Senhance System is available for sale in the U.S., the EU and select other countries.
+The SurgiBot System is not available for sale in any market.

 The Senhance System is a multi-port robotic surgery system which allows multiple arms to control robotic instruments and a camera.
 The system features advanced technology to enable surgeons with haptic feedback and the ability to move the camera via eye movement.
 The system replicates laparoscopic motion that is familiar to experienced surgeons, and features three-dimensional high definition ("3DHD") vision technology.
 The Senhance System also offers responsible economics to hospitals by offering robotic technology with reusable instruments with minimal additional costs per surgery.
-In April 2017, the Company submitted a 510(k) application to the Food and Drug Administration, or FDA, for the Senhance System.